Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Allow Bloom - Turns on or off Bloom</li>
   <li>Use DoF - Turns on or off Depth of Field, and its associated settings</li>
   <li>Use Auto Exposure - Turns on or off Auto Exposure(impacts a lot more than I thought it would)</li>
+  <li>Use ReSTIR - Enables the much better sampling for lots of lights</li>
+  <li>Allow ReSTIR Sample Regeneration - Applies if Precomputed Sampling is on, Regenerates the light samples every frame</li>
+  <li>Allow ReSTIR Precomputed Sampling - Samples lights in a more efficient way but introduces artifacts due to sample correlation</li>
+  <li>Allow ReSTIR Temporal - Enables the Temporal pass of ReSTIR(allows samples to travel across time</li>
+  <li>Allow ReSTIR Spatial - Enables the Spatial pass of ReSTIR(Allows pixels to choose to use the neighboring pixels sample instead)</li>
+  <li>Use Temporal Antialiasing - Enables Temporal Antialiasing(TAA)</li>
   <li>Use SVGF Denoiser - Turns on the SVGF denoiser</li>
   <li>(If SVGF Denosier is on)Atrous Kernel Size - The amount of times the SVGF denoiser runs through the Atrous kernel</li>
   <li>Use Atrous Denoiser - Turns on the Atrous denoiser(can be combined with SVGF)</li>